w3c-fedid/FedCM/explainer/cookies.md

 The goal of the account management API is for the user agent to intermediate the creation and revocation of user accounts in relying parties provisioned by identity providers.

-The account management API turns (unregistered) users into (registered) accounts (and vice-versa), which is in and on itself useful (e.g. providing basic authentication), but it also unlocks the more advanced [session management](#session-management-api) capabilities.
+The account management API turns (unregistered) users into (registered) accounts (and vice-versa), which is in and of itself useful (e.g. providing simple authentication), but it also unlocks the more advanced [session management](#session-management-api) capabilities.

 In its most basic formulation, the RP invokes the sign-up process via a JS API (or alternatively via the [implicit invocation](#implicit-invocation) API), namely as an extension of the [CredentialManagement API](https://w3c.github.io/webappsec-credential-management).